PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-05 07:39:23
+Last updated: 2024-04-05 07:39:56
-Random Quote: What if everything that came from the past was influenced by the future. - H.G.
-Tannhaus
+Random Quote: Our country is vulnerable.
+We need new heroes. - Bucky Barnes